gervasioartur/walletwise-api/docs/useCases/expenses/listFixedExpense/listFixedExpense.md

-# Feature: Add fixed expense
+# Feature: List fixed expenses

 As a logged user,
 I want to be able to list my fixed expense